iiurydias/chatterminal/README.md

-# chatterminal
+# Chat terminal
-A chat terminal in Golang
+A chat terminal using TCP protocol, allowing multiples clients connections to a server, which intermediate sent and received messages among clients.
+Commands can be used using "@": getlist logout changename